kulhanek/openpbs.hooks/README.md

 The hooks were tested on **Ubuntu 24.04** and are designed to work with the **cgroups v2** controller.
 They are primarily aimed at relatively simple OpenPBS installations where execution nodes are managed directly by PBS MoM without an additional cluster resource-management layer.

+The code was mostly created in ChatGPT chat (Plus Subscription) and is currently testing on a small cluster.

 ## Hooks

 - [hook_discovery_node](hook_discovery_node.md) — discovers basic node properties, operating-system information, cgroup version, and PBS server association.